Jkutkut/Xun-GuiTos/README.md

         - WaitingRoom style changed.
         - Meetup style changed and UI changed with more content.
         - Create player style changed.
+        - MainMenu's missions tab updated to new UI.
     - TextSize now standar using JS logic.

 - v0.3.2: